 Single Test Functions

-• Cell voltage simulation and measurement
+- Cell voltage simulation and measurement

-• Cell current simulation and measurement
+- Cell current simulation and measurement

-• OVP, UVP protection test
+- OVP, UVP protection test

-• Charge and discharge temperature protection test
+- Charge and discharge temperature protection test

-• Charge and discharge over-current protection test
+- Charge and discharge over-current protection test

-• Verification of power up/down control and various protection mechanism timings
+- Verification of power up/down control and various protection mechanism timings

-• Calibration of dynamic current measurement values
+- Calibration of dynamic current measurement values with the current sensor

-• SOC, SOH functions testing and calibration
+- SOC, SOE, SOH functions testing and calibration

-• Battery cell active/passive balance test
+- Battery cell active/passive balance test

-• Arbitrary charge/discharge pattern reproduction
+- Arbitrary charge/discharge pattern reproduction

-• High-voltage interlock mechanism verification
+- High-voltage interlock mechanism verification

 Compound Test Functions

-• Fault injection to check and verify insulation and voltage withstand during the discharge phase of the driving cycle.
+- Fault injection to check and verify insulation and voltage withstand during the discharge phase of the driving cycle.

-• Fault injection to check and verify insulation and voltage withstand when any discharge and recharge pattern recurs
+- Fault injection to check and verify insulation and voltage withstand when any discharge and recharge pattern recurs.

-• Check the effect of fault injection on power calculation and various protection functions
+- Check the effect of fault injection on power calculation and various protection functions.

-• Full charge calibration mechanism test
+- Full charge calibration mechanism test.

-• Fault injection during charging to check and verify insulation and voltage withstand
+- Fault injection during charging to check and verify insulation and voltage withstand.

-• Battery SOC, cell and total voltage, fault signal and charging energy change related tests
+- Battery SOC, cell and total voltage, fault signal and charging energy change related tests.